 - Both Stripe and PayPal available as payment gateways.

-- Easy-to-use admin interface lets you quickly manage orders.
+- Easy-to-use admin interface lets you quickly manage your restaurant orders.

 Setting it up couldn’t be easier.
 When you enable the ordering feature, an “Add to Cart” button will appear on each menu item, which will let you add as many items as you want to the cart.
 There are also options to enable advanced ordering features, which let you have multiple prices per item as well as add-ons that guests can select when adding items to their cart.